LorenzoLeva/MicromouseSim/Readme.md

 ## Testing
 All code tests can be found in the `/app/src/Test` directory.
 The tests are grouped by type.
 All the code that is found in the master branch of the repository was tested and passed 100% of the test in the `/app/src/Test` directory.
 For a complete description of every test, please refer to the [Documentation](#documentation).

+### Static Test
+The whole code is tested with pylint, and every finding is analyzed and resolved.
 ### Unit Test
 The unit tests of the code can be found in the `/app/src/Test/UnitTest` directory and are implemented with the native `unittest` python library.
 All tests have the following naming convention `[ClassName]_test.py` and cover the following classes: